Yemeni government forces intercept Houthi drones attacking southern oil terminal | Headlines

 Yemeni government forces intercept Houthi drones attacking southern oil terminal

-There was no immediate reaction from Houthi officials but a member of the group, Nassruddine Amer, said on Twitter: "Yemen's resources are for the Yemeni people, oil revenues should cover the salaries."
+"We renew our warning to all companies to fully comply with the decisions of the authorities in Sanaa and shun away from any contribution to the looting of Yemeni resources," a statement from the Houthi armed forces said.
 The incident is the first major escalation since the Iran-aligned Houthis and the Saudi-backed government failed to renew a U.N.-brokered truce earlier this month, amid differences over payment of salaries for civil servants in Houthi-controlled areas.

 Yemen’s oil output has collapsed since 2015 when a Saudi-backed military coalition intervened in Yemen’s war to try to restore the internationally recognised government to power.
 The U.S. Energy Information Administration (EIA) estimates Yemen has proven oil reserves of around 3 billion barrels.
 The United Kingdom Maritime Trade Operations (UKMTO) said it was aware of reports of an incident in the vicinity of al-Shihr and that vessel and crew are safe.